-Controller local Functions
+Controller local commands

-- \$print(text) Output a text string on the 'outp' tab of the controller menu.
-E.g.: \$print("Hello "..name) - \$loopcycle(seconds) This function allows to change the call frequency of the controller loop() function, witch is per default one second.
-For more info, see "Cyclic Task" - \$events(bool) Enable/disable event handling.
-For more info, see "Events" - \$get_ms_time() Returns time with millisecond precision - \$time_as_str() Read the time of day (ingame) as text string in 24h format, like "18:45" - \$time_as_num() Read the time of day (ingame) as integer number in 24h format, like 1845 - \$get_input(num) Read an input value provided by an external block with the given number num.
+- \$print(text, text, text) Output a text string on the 'outp' tab of the controller menu.
+The function accepts up to three text arguments.
+E.g.: \$print("Hello ", name, " !") - \$loopcycle(seconds) This function allows to change the call frequency of the controllers loop() function, witch is per default one second.
+For more info, see "Loops and Events". - \$events(bool) Enable/disable event handling.
+For more info, see "Loops and Events" - \$get_ms_time() Returns time with millisecond precision. - \$time_as_str() Read the time of day (ingame) als text string in 24h format, like "18:45". - \$time_as_num() Read the time of day (ingame) als integer number in 24h format, like 1845. - \$get_input(num) Read one input value provided by an external block with the given number num.
 The block has to be configured with the number of the controller to be able to send status messages (on/off commands) to the controller. num is the number of the remote block, like "1234".